 Soluble fiber is especially known for its ability to lower cholesterol in humans (which may not be as important for dogs).

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 With 10 notable exceptions…

 First, we find powdered cellulose, a non-digestible plant fiber usually made from the by-products of vegetable processing.
 Except for the usual benefits of fiber, powdered cellulose provides no nutritional value to a dog.

 Next, tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.

 Many praise tomato pomace for its high fiber and nutrient content, while others scorn it as an inexpensive pet food filler.

 Just the same, there’s probably not enough tomato pomace here to make much of a difference.

-In addition, this recipe contains beet pulp.
-Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.
+In addition, this recipe contains beet pulp, a controversial ingredient that is high in fiber.
+This item is a by-product of sugar beet processing.